Battle of Nà Sản: Aftermath

-On 4 December after nearly two weeks of trying to overrun Nà Sản, General Giap withdrew his troops leaving behind 1,544 dead and 1,932 wounded prisoners.
+On 4 December after nearly two weeks of trying to overrun Nà Sản, Giáp withdrew his troops.
+The French estimate Viet Minh suffered 1,544 dead and 1,932 wounded prisoners.
 The defending Franco-Vietnamese forces lost close to two battalions.

 Despite the victory, France was looking for a political solution to get out of Indochina and Nà Sản was abandoned in August 1953.
-The tactician Colonel Gilles again outmaneuvered General Giap by evacuating the whole camp without a single loss.
+The tactician Gilles again outmaneuvered Giáp by evacuating the whole camp without a single loss.
 In "Ba sinh hương lửa", Doan Quoc Sy quoted a Việt Minh officer with the forces surrounding Nà Sản, "The enemy withdrew without our knowledge ... until there was only one battalion left ... the enemy was able to escape and save its entire forces because of our poor military intelligence".

 The hedgehog tactics earned the French a victory at Nà Sản.
 As a result, the hedgehog defense became standard practice, and was applied on a larger scale at Điện Biên Phủ.
 The French hoped that by repeating the strategy on a much larger scale, they would be able to lure Giáp into committing the bulk of his forces in a massed assault.
 This would enable superior French artillery, armour and air support to decimate the exposed Viet Minh forces.

-After the battle, Võ Nguyên Giáp argued that the failure to overrun the base could not have been due to fatigue or because the units were no longer properly organized due to weeks of fighting.
+After the battle, Giáp argued that the failure to overrun the base could not have been due to fatigue or because the units were no longer properly organized due to weeks of fighting.
 Giáp believed that the only possible justification was that the French “hedgehog” was a new defensive class and, because his units had not come across such a cluster of entrenched camps before, they did not know how to destroy it.
 He noted that with the hedgehog, the French could exploit the fact that it was impossible for the Việt Minh to maintain a great number of combatants in the mountain and forest areas for a long time, because of the eventual shortage of food and limited means of transport.
 The French had only to wait for the Việt Minh to withdrawal, and then move from their cluster of entrenched camps to reoccupy the abandoned posts.
 The cluster of entrenched camps had become a new challenge for the advance of his army.